Online Commerce (eCommerce) is on a tear.

-Including a search bar on your homepage allows visitors to immediately begin a targeted search for the item or service they’re looking for.
+Including a search bar on your homepage allows visitors to immediately begin a targeted search for the item or service they want.

-There’s no tedious clicking through many layers of menus – you just enter your search criteria and away you go.
-Consumers value the ability to search for exactly what they’re looking for without having to beat around the bush.
+There’s no tedious clicking through many layers of menus – you just enter your search criteria, and away you go.
+Consumers value the ability to search for exactly what they’re looking for without beating around the bush.

 2. Live chat